Previous Year : 2022 The Bona Boater's Trips Following Year : 2024

 As it turned out, there was already a lock flight closure on the BCN [Ashted Locks] and there was also a diversionary route available around that closure - thus vindicating the choice.

-One difference with this year's trip was that there was no specific route set in advance.
-We decided that in the light of the state of the system, it might be better to get somewhere - well, wherever we can get to, then once there, to decide where to go next.
+One difference with this year's trip was that there was to be no specific route set in advance.
+We would decide where to go next in the light of the state of the system.
+It might be better to get somewhere - well, wherever we can get to, then once there, to decide where to go next.

 Saturday 20th May